rthornton128/gocalc/README.md

 most other builtin methods and user defined methods take an exact number of arguments.
 Supplying the incorrect number of arguments to this methods will result in a parsing error.

+For working examples, check out the scripts sub directory which, currently, has a fibonacci and a factorial example.
+There is also a test script which you can read through with more example code.
+Uncomment some sections to produce errors.

 4 - License